 Where to Buy Citric Acid for Cleaning

 Citric acid in powder form is available in the baking section of most supermarkets.
 You can buy citric acid for cleaning on Amazon**, but you should also check out bulk online stores like Bulk Apothecary.
-When you buy in bulk you save on unnecessary packaging waste.
+You save on unnecessary packaging waste when you buy in bulk.

 Home Remedies Can Replace Cleaning Agents

 Citric acid has many uses and will clean large parts of your home.
 But there are plenty of other household remedies you can use as well.
 Most of those can (and should!) be found in household pantries, like vinegar and baking soda.
 Castile soap is another versatile product that can be used in a ton of different ways.